COMPLIANCE

 6. The Integrated Escrow & Financial Monitoring

-6.1 Escrow Vigilance
+6.1 Payment Vigilance

-6.2 Prohibited Payment Methods
+6.2 Prohibited Methods

 IA UK does not accept cash, untraceable money orders, or high-risk crypto-assets for the settlement of legal fees.